 One of the biggest mistakes you can make with COPD, is living with restless nights because of how easily you can solve this problem.
 If the issue is lack of oxygen, you should reach out to us at LPT Medical so that we can help you find the best oxygen concentrator at the best possible price that will fit your oxygen requirements and get you the sleep you need to operate productively during the day.

-If you already have a oxygen concentrator, and you still have trouble sleeping, try adjusting to a strict sleep scheduled and working out at least 10 minutes a day.
+If you already have an oxygen concentrator, and you still have trouble sleeping, try adjusting to a strict sleep scheduled and working out at least 10 minutes a day.

-A combination of the right sleeping equipment, oxygen therapy, and daily habits will help you get to sleep you need, and you will notice your wellbeing increases in correlation to better sleep.
+A combination of the right sleeping equipment, oxygen therapy, and daily habits will help you get to sleep you need.
+You will notice after a few weeks with sufficient sleep, your mood, and overall wellbeing will improve!